 After speaking with him at length, it became clear he viewed employees as simply this: additional hands on deck to get his tasks done.
-In his mind, leaders set goals and a workers only job is to execute on his plan.
-In his view, workers didn’t bring any knowledge or experience to the table he didn’t already have, or any skill he lacked.
-They were simply worker bees that could carry out his vision and tasks.
+In his mind, leaders set goals and workers execute plans.
+Period.
+He didn’t acknowledge their knowledge.
+He didn’t value the experience they brought to the table or consider what he lacked.
+Employees were worker bees that could carry out his vision and tasks.
 While it’s true employees are meant to execute on the leader’s vision, that’s only half the equation.
 They also provide the intelligence and skill the leader doesn’t (and can’t) have.

 First, he believed a leader is required to know everything.
 Second, he believed that employees don’t bring a unique skill or natural ability, only acquired knowledge that can easily be learned by others.
 He’s wrong on both counts.